stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 ```
 <br>
-Along the top are our *actual* classes and down the side are our *predicted* classes - so counting *down* the columns we can get the Classification Accuracy (%) for each class, and we can see where it is getting confused.
+Along the top are our *actual* classes and down the side are our *predicted* classes - so counting *down* the columns we can get the Classification Accuracy (%) for each class and we can see where it is getting confused.

-So, while overall our test set accuracy was 98% - for each individual class we see:
+So, while overall our test set accuracy was 98%, for each individual class we see:

 * Apple: 100%
 * Avocado: 100%